Belair Mansion (Bowie, Maryland): Belair development

-Forty years after its construction, the Belair Development was listed on the Maryland Inventory of Historic Sites.

-Present operation
+Museum operation

 The mansion, located at 12207 Tulip Grove Drive in Bowie, Maryland, is owned by the City of Bowie and functions as a museum, as does the nearby Belair Stable Museum.

 Both the mansion and stables are listed separately on the National Register of Historic Places.

 Architectural details

 Based on Palladian architecture stressing symmetry, the original structure has two long façades featuring a central door and balanced number of windows on each side.
 Four chimneys support nine fireplaces.

 From the National Register of Historic Places Inventory Nomination Form:

 Cemetery

 At the edge of the mansion grounds is a small cemetery containing the grave of Benjamin Ogle II whose tombstone states that he died on April 4, 1845 while other sources have him dying in 1844.